 It was there in Saskatchewan that he met my future mother-in-law.
 If there was ever a marriage made in heaven, their marriage was one of them.
 Filled with much love and perseverance, their marriage inspired many other struggling couples to go the second mile and keep on forgiving.
 Everything about David and Vera breathed the message of hope and steadfast endurance in the face of great obstacles.
 Their faith in our Lord Jesus Christ was the open secret of their great love for each other, and for a hurting world.
 Though it has been ten years now since Vera passed on, she is still fondly remembered.*

 My father-in-law has been deeply impacted by the Christian Ashram Retreat movement.
 I admire people who want to keep growing and learning even into their retirement years.
 David is always looking for ways to be more loving, more caring, more forgiving, more Christ-like.
 The Christian Ashram movement is a big part of what makes my father-in-law tick, of what keeps him vital and joyful year after year.
 If David had one wish for those of you reading this article, I am sure that it would be the desire that you might experience a transformed life through attending a Christian Ashram retreat.
 My own life has been radically transformed through many years of spending each summer at a Christ-centered Ashram retreat with my father-in-law and family.
 You are invited to join us this summer for an unforgettable three-day BC Christian Ashram retreat this July.
-Give us a call at 604-533-5509 or email@example.com .
+Click on the BC Christian Ashram website, or give us a call at 604-533-5509 or email@example.com .
 You will never regret making that phone call.